Atlas975/Notes/DistributedSystems/Consensus/RAFT.md

     start election timer // begin timer for election timeout end
 ```
+### RAFT candidate response
 - On receiving a vote request as a candidate another protocol takes place.
-This allows multiple votes to take place during an election
+This protocol allows voting for a single candidate multiple times but not multiple candidates during an election
 - This must ensure the new term number proposed is higher than the nodes own.
-It must also make sure that the candidates log is up to date
+It must also make sure that the candidates log is more up to date than it's own by looking at log.length

 ```c
 on receiving (VoteRequest, cid, cTerm, cLogLength, cLogTerm) at node nodeId do